waterbear-cloud/paco/docs/quickstart102.rst

 .. image:: _static/images/quickstart102-instance.png

 ..
-Attention:: If you are running against a real-world or production deployment, it is highly recommended to save your AIM project to version control before running ``aim provision``.
-If you take note of the version of AIM used to provision your configuration with ``aim --version``, you should always be able to use a version of your AIM project with the version of AIM to exactly recreate an AWS environment.
+Attention:: If you are running against a real-world or production deployment, it is highly recommended to save your Paco project to version control before running ``paco provision``.
+If you take note of the version of Paco used to provision your configuration with ``paco --version``, you should always be able to use a version of your Paco project with the version of Paco to exactly recreate an AWS environment.